 Is our desire to treat our dogs what we treat ourselves getting out of control?

 You come home from a long day at work and you’re greeted by a happy face and energetically wagging tail.
 But first, to curb those afternoon cravings you head to the kitchen and grab yourself a handful of potato chips.
 As you do, you feel a familiar presence by your side and look down to see your four-legged friend staring straight at your snack.
-You can’t resist those big brown eyes, so of course, you give your little sidekick a couple of potato chips too.
-The satisfied look on their face as they lick their lips makes you happy, so you reach back into the chip packet and treat them again (and again and again).
-Sound like a familiar scenario?
+You can’t resist those big brown eyes.
+So of course, you give your little sidekick a couple of potato chips too.
+The satisfied look on their face as they lick their lips makes you happy, so you reach back into the chip packet and treat them again…and again and again.
+Does sharing food sound like a familiar scenario?
 I think yes.

-I personally believe nothing screams “I love you” like sharing your food and as dog owners we crave nothing more then to make our fury friends feel loved.
-We try to involve them in everything we do and this theory is certainly confirmed when it comes to sharing our snacks with them.
-We all know that treating our dogs makes them very happy but have we ever stopped to think that maybe it’s making us twice as happy as them?
+I personally believe nothing screams “I love you” like sharing your food.
+As dog owners we crave nothing more than to make our furry friends feel loved.
+We try to involve them in everything we do.
+This theory is certainly confirmed when it comes to sharing our snacks with them.
+We all know that treating our dogs makes them very happy.
+But have we ever stopped to think that maybe it’s making us twice as happy as them?

 If you asked my childhood dog Diesel where his favourite place in the house was he would give you a resounding response of “KITCHEN”.
 This would primarily stem from his fond memories of my mum feeding him every little scrap that came from the nightly dinner prep.
 During this period, I would sit back and scoff at my mother every time she gave in to his attempts to score even the smallest taste of food.
 I then promised myself I would never be one of those owners who fed their dogs everything they fed themselves.
 Turns out I made this promise too soon.